-Aspiration means you’re breathing foreign objects into your airways.
-Usually, it’s food, saliva, or stomach contents when you swallow, vomit, or experience heartburn.
-This is common in older adults, infants, and people who have trouble swallowing or controlling their tongue.
+Aspiration means inhaling some kind of foreign object or substance into your airway.
+Usually, it’s food, saliva, or stomach contents that make their way into your lungs when you swallow, vomit, or experience heartburn.

-Most of the time aspiration won’t cause symptoms.
+Sometimes aspiration won’t cause symptoms.
+This is called “silent aspiration.”
 You may experience a sudden cough as your lungs try to clear out the substance.
 Some people may wheeze, have trouble breathing, or have a hoarse voice after they eat, drink, vomit, or experience heartburn.
 You may have chronic aspiration if this occurs frequently.

 Read on to learn what increases your risk for aspiration, complications, treatment, and more.

-Some people refer to this as food “going down the wrong way.”
-This can happen due to reduced tongue control or poor swallowing reflexes.
-The average person can usually cough out a foreign object before it enters the lungs.
-People who experience aspiration tend to have problems with swallowing due to:
+Some people refer to a case of aspiration as food “going down the wrong way.”
+This can happen due to reduced tongue control, poor swallowing reflexes, or medical devices that assist with breathing.

 Aspiration during surgery

-People with health problems that affect swallowing are at a higher risk for aspirating.
-These health conditions include:
+People with health problems that affect swallowing are at a higher risk of aspirating.
+These health conditions

 - impaired consciousness